09-08-2024

 Safe Use Of Scaffold Towers

-If being used to support existing buildings--be they commercial or residential--and allow workers access to higher levels when they are being renovated or improved, construction companies may instead wish to use a more portable tower.
-This is a bit more temporary, requiring less setting up and allowing access to a range of different areas and heights in one go, without much adaptation.
+If used to support existing buildings--be they commercial or residential--and allow workers access to higher levels when they are being renovated or improved, construction companies may instead wish to use a more portable tower.

-Whatever you use, it is essential to be fully aware of all safety issues surrounding scaffolding and other working from height structures, and what companies must do to keep everyone on site–as well as passers by and visitors–safe at all times.
+Whatever you use, it is essential to be fully aware of all safety issues surrounding scaffolding and other working-from-height structures and what companies must do to keep everyone on site–as well as passers-by and visitors–safe at all times.

 How to safely erect and dismantle scaffolding